LPCC Hour Tracking · California 2026

 For a detailed breakdown of LMFT's 3,000-hour structure including the 500-hour CFC requirement, see our LMFT Hours Requirements guide.

-The LMFT and LCSW licenses both include couples and family therapy within their core scope of practice.
+The LMFT and LCSW licenses also include couples and family therapy within their core scope of practice.
 For a comparison of all three license paths, see our LMFT vs. LCSW California guide.

 Form 37A-638 for APCCs